libktx/ktx/ai/README.md

 ### Why?

-Creating behavior trees programmatically with gdxAI isn't as intuitive as creating a btree text file.
-The text file has to be loaded from an external resource.`ktx-ai` provides an alternative by using Kotlin type-safe builders.
+Creating behavior trees programmatically with gdxAI is not as intuitive as defining a _btree_ text file.
+However, _btree_ text files have to be loaded as external resources and are not validated at compilation time.
+`ktx-ai` provides an alternative by defining Kotlin type-safe builders for behavior trees.

 ### Guide

 #### Type aliases

+Some classes from gdxAI are named similarly to the types in standard library and other common dependencies.
-Some classes of gdxAI have name clashes with common libraries.
-So you can use these type aliases instead:
+To avoid name clashes, you can use these type aliases instead:

 - `GdxAiSequence<E>` for `com.badlogic.gdx.ai.btree.branch.Sequence<E>`
 - `GdxAiSelector<E>` for `com.badlogic.gdx.ai.btree.branch.Selector<E>`
 - `GdxAiRandom<E>` for `com.badlogic.gdx.ai.btree.decorator.Random<E>`